k8ssandra/k8ssandra/docs/content/en/docs/topics/restore-a-backup/_index.md

 ### Create or update the k8ssandra-cluster

-The `k8ssandra` chart includes the following backupRestore properties.
-Backup and restore operations are enabled by default.
-In the following example, `bucketName` corresponds to the name of the S3 bucket: `K8ssanda-bucket-dev`.
-The `bucketSecret` corresponds to the secret credentials.
+Install the `k8ssandra-cluster` chart with the following properties.
+You can reference the provided [backup-restore-values.yaml](./backup-restore-values.yaml) file.
+It contains:

 ```
 size: 3
 backupRestore:
   medusa:
     enabled: true
-    bucketName: kssandra-bucket-dev
+    bucketName: k8ssandra-bucket-dev
     bucketSecret: medusa-bucket-key
     multiTenant: true
     storage: s3
 ```

+Example:

+`helm install k8ssandra-cluster-1 k8ssandra/k8ssandra-cluster -f backup-restore-values.yaml`

+Backup and restore operations are enabled by default.
+In the example YAML, `bucketName` corresponds to the name of the S3 bucket: `K8ssanda-bucket-dev`.
+The `bucketSecret` corresponds to the secret credentials.

-The `k8ssandra` Helm chart also includes cluster services and the Grafana Operator.
-Notice that `k8ssandra` adds a number of properties in the `cassdc` datacenter.
+The `k8ssandra-cluster` Helm chart also includes cluster services and the Grafana Operator.
+Notice that `k8ssandra-cluster` adds a number of properties in the `cassdc` datacenter.

 `kubectl get cassdc dc1 -o yaml`